Cocoteax/Mini-Online-Shop-Project/README.md

 - Implemented session authentication for existing users

 ## Tech Stacks Used
-Front-end developed using EJS templating engine <br/>
+> Front-end developed using EJS templating engine <br/>
-Back-end developed using ExpressJS and MongoDB <br/>
+> Back-end developed using ExpressJS and MongoDB <br/>

-## Installation and Setup Instructions
+## Local Installation and Setup Instructions
 **Step 1:** Clone this repository <br/>
 **Step 2:** Open 1 terminal and navigate to this repository <br/>
 **Step 3:** Insert following commands: